Actifio/restapisamples/Backup and DR.md

 1. Is the automation using AGM API commands or Sky API commands or Sky SSH
 1. Configuration of the host where the automation is running
-1. The user ID being used by the automation for authentication
+1. The user ID being used by the automation for authentication will need to change.

 Let's look at each point:

 ### AGM API vs Sky API

 Backup and DR only supports AGM API commands, sent to the Management Console.
 If your automation is targeting a Sky Appliance using udsinfo and udstask commands sent either via ActPowerCLI (PowerShell), REST API command or an SSH session, then it cannot be used with Backup and DR and will need to be re-written.
 If your automation is already using AGM API commands (or AGMPowerCLI), then very few changes will be needed.

 ### Automation Host Configuration

 The automation host for Backup and DR API calls will need the gcloud CLI installed.
 Once installed the gcloud CLI will need access to a Google Cloud Service Account (with the correct roles), either through being executed on a GCE Instance running as that SA, or by using an activated JSON key for that service account.
 The setup tasks for this typically only need to be done once, and are detailed in the sections above.